 In the past two decades ‘multi-stakeholder’ partnerships have flourished and the private sector, in particular transnational corporations and philanthropies such as the Gates Foundation, are now considered ‘key stakeholders’ in public affairs.
 How does this emerging inclination towards ‘multi-stakeholder’ models influence public policy spaces and the framing of public agendas?
 What are the implications for UN agencies and governments seeking to regulate in the public interest, and for people’s ability to claim their legitimate rights?

-A new research study “When the SUN casts a shadow” by FIAN International, IBFAN and SID examines the Scaling up Nutrition (SUN) – a multi-stakeholder initiative founded in 2010, whose stated mission is “to end malnutrition in all its forms”.
+A new research study “When the SUN casts a shadow” by FIAN International, IBFAN and the Society for International Development (SID) examines the Scaling up Nutrition (SUN) – a multi-stakeholder initiative founded in 2010, whose stated mission is “to end malnutrition in all its forms”.

 Using the right to adequate food and nutrition (RtAFN) legal framework, the study analyzes SUN’s functioning at global level, as well as its influence and impacts at country level.
 The findings, based on primary data collected in Uganda, Guatemala and India and secondary sources suggest that rather than making meaningful changes to the lives of those most affected by hunger and malnutrition, SUN may actually worsen their situation of vulnerability and marginalization while creating additional human rights risks.